idd-fall17/hw2-rnlee0054/README.md

 With practice, it is easy to use the keyboard with one hand as well as have 0 focus-of-attention (FOA), i.e. the user will not have to focus their eyes on the keyboard nor screen.

+In this implementation, the user can write all alphabet characters in lower- and upper-case, space, and delete characters (backspace).

 ![](https://raw.githubusercontent.com/idd-fall17/hw2-rnlee0054/master/docs/294-084-2-img0.jpg)